manlupanshan/LPPFDAB/README.md

 3. Loss function of our model.

 # Citation
-If you use this code for your research, please cite our papers Wavefront coding image reconsturction via physical prior and feequency attention
+If you use this code for your research, please cite our papers "Wavefront coding image reconsturction via physical prior and feequency attention"